When Scott Barker walks the UW campus, he’ll often hear students chatting, and it amazes him how often he hears one word in particular.

 That buzzword: Informatics.

-Barker, who has chaired the iSchool’s undergraduate program since 2007, recently stepped aside to allow another faculty member, Andy Ko, to take the reins.
+Barker, who has chaired the iSchool’s undergraduate program since 2007, recently stepped aside to allow another faculty member, Amy Ko, to take the reins.
 Under Barker’s watch, Informatics grew from humble beginnings to become one of the hottest majors on the University of Washington campus.

 When the program started with 35 students in 2000, Barker said, “I had no expectation that we’d be where we are today.
 We were kind of like a little secret that a special few would get to know.”